Weaning off Hashimoto’s thyroid medication: Here’s how (and why) I did it after needing it for over a decade.

 But, then life as a mother got in the way, and I wasn’t able to stick to my daily routine.
 I stopped the red light and the rash went away.
 Given that I definitely had signs the red light was doing something (I’m not sure yet if it was good or bad), I am working to incorporate it back into my daily routine.
 We will see how that goes…

 I’m a fan of essential oils, but mostly for cleaning and stress relief.
 I would’ve never thought to use them for my thyroid until I read about it in Izabella Wentz’s Hashimoto’s Protocol book.
 She reported that a few of her clients experienced a reduction in thyroid antibodies and thyroid medications by using frankincense essential oil.

 It just so happens that… frankincense is my all-time favorite essential oil EVER!
 So, sign me up.
 I dilute it in carrier oil and apply it over my thyroid each day.
 To keep it simple, I’m just using frankincense, but eventually, I may switch to this thyroid blend by Vibrant Blue oils.

 Homeopathy is one of the best kept secrets when it comes to autoimmunity… and pretty much anything related to health.
 Of course, that’s my opinion, but I can tell you from personal experience that homeopathy WORKS.
 I love it.

 I’ve been asked this before and the answer is… I don’t know, yet.
-Of course, it seems like everything is healed up, but my blood results still indicate it’s on the sluggish side (which is why I’m hoping the above supportive therapies will help).
+At this time, it seems like everything is healed up, and my blood levels continue to improve as time goes on, but that could always change.

 On top of that, I would like to have more children, and pregnancy can do strange things to the thyroid, especially in the post-partum timeframe.
 My continued goal is to support my body and thyroid in the best way possible so it can adapt to all of these changes.